Nick Theslof

-Nick Theslof (born December 12, 1975) is an American soccer manager and coach, who was midfield coach and international scout to Jürgen Klinsmann at FC Bayern Munich.
+Nick Theslof (born December 12, 1975) is an American soccer manager and coach, who was midfield coach and international scout to Jürgen Klinsmann at Bayern Munich.
 He is currently an assistant coach for LA Galaxy in Major League Soccer.

 He was one of the first and youngest American soccer players to have played in continental Europe, joining PSV Eindhoven's youth side in 1991 and playing there for two years.
 Coming from a sporting family, his grandparents were leading Swedish figure skater Vivi-Anne Hultén and Finnish figure skater Gene Theslof.

 Biography

 Playing career

 Having grown up in a family of renowned skaters, with both his grandparents and parents being skaters, Theslof was exposed to sports being a viable career option from a very early age.
 While his younger brother Tyler initially chose to become an ice hockey goaltender (though he later changed to being a soccer midfielder himself, playing for UC Irvine), Nick was interested in soccer and began playing for the youth indoor soccer club, the Cleveland Crunch.
 In 1991, his coach at the club, former English striker Ron Wigg, advised then PSV Eindhoven head of youth development Huub Stevens to have a look at Theslof, during a match for which PSV's reserve team had come to Cleveland.
 Stevens, impressed with Theslof's potential, offered him a youth contract at PSV, which Theslof accepted and moved from his home in Columbus to Eindhoven, the Netherlands.
 He subsequently played for PSV for the next two years, before his career abruptly ended due to an Achilles injury.
-He later moved back to the United States and attended UCLA, where he later played for their soccer team, where his performances were lauded.
-On February 1, 1998, the Columbus Crew selected Theslof in the 1998 MLS College Draft, but he was released during the 1998 season without playing a first team game.
-He moved to the Orange County Waves for the 2000 USL A-League season.
-In 2005 and 2006, Thesloff inserted himself into several Blue Star games.
+He later moved back to the United States and attended UCLA, where he later played for their soccer team, where he was a captain and his performances were lauded.
+UCLA won the national championship in 1995.
+On February 1, 1998, the Columbus Crew selected Theslof in the 1998 MLS College Draft, but he was released during the 1998 season without playing a first team game due to a severe achilles injury.
+Nick moved to the Orange County Waves for the 2000-2003 USL A-League seasons where he was head coach and manager.
+More than 25 players that were trained by Nick at Blue Star ended up being drafted by the MLS or European teams.
+In 2005 and 2006, Theslof inserted himself into several Blue Star games.